khushpatelmd/selfsupervised-training-ehr/README.md

 │   └── resume_train_fixed_mask_nsp.py - resuming training file for fixed MLM strategy and NSP task from last checkpoint │   └── resume_train_fixed_mask.py - resuming training file for fixed MLM strategy from last checkpoint │
-├──  tools                - here's the train/test model of your project.
-│    └── train_net.py  - here's an example of train model that is responsible for the whole pipeline.
-│
 └── utils
      └── utils.py - misc utils
      └── requirements.txt - python libraries